 Intervertebral disc disease, often abbreviated IVDD, is a serious spinal disease that impacts thousands of dogs every year.
 IVDD is a genetic disease that affects 1 out of every four dachshunds.
 Although IVDD most commonly occurs in short dog breeds with long backs, any dog breed can get IVDD.

 What is IVDD?

-Along with mobility problems, dogs with IVDD can experience:
+Along with mobility problems, common signs a dog has IVDD include:

 - Urinary incontinence and loss of bladder control

 - Difficulty walking or standing

 - Limping and lameness

 A veterinarian must immediately see dogs exhibiting any of the above signs.
 Many dogs with IVDD experience sudden paralysis or weakened back legs.
 Immediate treatment is key to a dog’s recovery.

 Understanding the Severity and Stages of IVDD in Dogs

 A spinal disc can rupture suddenly or slowly over time.
 An intervertebral disc that degenerates and ruptures over several weeks may be less painful than a sudden disc rupture.
 In mild cases of intervertebral disc disease, a dog may experience wobbly steps and some back pain.
 In severe cases of IVDD, a dog can be left completely paralyzed and completely lose pain sensation in its feet.
 Each IVDD stage will present with different symptoms, and based on your dog’s diagnosis, and their treatment plan will vary.
 Here is a brief explanation of the different stages of IVDD: